unkcpz/tatzelwurm/DESIGN.md

 - workers are not blocked by the slots limit instead it can have a max number of tasks and even it set to `1` things will continue and it can be the way to limit the resources usage.
 - the workchains start running again once the child process they were waiting for were reach the terminated state (Seb's CIF cleaning).
+- in a regular load (?definition required after implementation and bench) only one worker required for the non-blocking processes, and number of worker controller is for blocking running workers only.

 The task (`Process`) sending to the coordinator need to have a priority field to distinguish from its type and high priority tasks should run before the worker start to consume the low priority task.
 The purpose in the context of AiiDA is that the workchain itself is not a runnable process but the processes it encapsulates such as `CalcJob` and `ProcessFunction` are runnable.
 The workchain can be nested, therefore the inner workchain should have higher priority then the outer workchain to be run first.

+In the design, the processes have different categories which fall in to different topic when the subscriber need to pick up to run.
-In design, the fundamental tasks e.g. `CalcJob` and `ProcessFunction` that not rely on the completion of other process have negative priority value, the value is only to distinguish the type of processes and they have the same running priority.
+The fundamental tasks e.g. `CalcJob` and `ProcessFunction` that not rely on the completion of other process are in the topic 'baseproc-a' (`ProcessFunction`) and 'baseproc-b' (`CalcJob`), and they have the same running priority `0`.
 The reason to distinguish the base runnable processes is for future improvement, where we can have dedicated interperetor to run blocking CPU-bound processes.
-For the workchain, it should have a stack of calling order to know if it is called from another workchain.
+For the workchain the process is bind with topic 'compproc', it should have a stack of calling order to know if it is called from another workchain.
-The most outside workchain is given the priority value `1` and the value incremented when it goes deeper to ensure that inner process will be picked by the coordinator to run on worker first.
+The most outside workchain is given the priority value `1` and the value incremented when it goes deeper to ensure that inner process will be picked by the coordinator to run on worker first, that is to say the large the priority number the ealier it is picked up to be run.

 There is still chances that the blocking process will starving the workers but it required to be solved if we can separate dedicated threads/runners for such tasks and having regular workers only to push running event loop forward.
+Based on the topic, it can have dedicated worker that only to consuming 'baseproc-a' topic for running `ProcessFunction`.
+While for the `CalcJob` and `WorkChain` they can all push to be run in the same async runtime.

 #### Persistent queue state to disk